Bloodpack/proxmox_nag_removal/README.md

 >Running this script in a production system could have unintended consequences and is **not recommended**.

 ### What Does This Script Do?

-This script removes the " **you have no valid subscription** " popup on Proxmox VE

 The script performs the following actions: